tate-r/math_projects/README.md

 This is done from left to right and top to bottom.

-Of course, the purpose of matricies is to use them as transformations on vectors.
+Of course, the purpose of matrices is to use them as transformations on vectors.
 This can be done quite simply:

 		>>> vec=Vector([2,3])